Translate

 Ensuring Access to RSV Immunization for NH Children

 RSV immunization protects babies from severe Respiratory Syncytial Virus, a common condition that is the leading cause of infant hospitalization in the U.S. Unfortunately, the new RSV immunization is not covered by the existing New Hampshire Vaccine Association law, which provides vaccines to all New Hampshire children regardless of their ability to pay.
 SB 559 addresses this gap by ensuring that it is accessible to all New Hampshire children.
 It doesn’t make the immunization mandatory; it simply removes financial barriers for families who choose to get it.
-The bill passed both the Senate and the House and is headed to the Governor’s desk for signature.
+The bill passed both the Senate and the House, and was signed into law by the Governor on July 26.

 back to top